 Audits in Mainland China and Hong Kong

-In the eighteen month period ended September 30, 2020, 17 PCAOB-registered firms in mainland China and Hong Kong signed audit reports for 203 public companies with a combined global market capitalization (U.S. and non-U.S. exchanges) of approximately $2.2 trillion.
-The ten largest of these companies have a combined market capitalization of approximately $1.6 trillion.
+In the thirteen month period ended June 30, 2022, 15 PCAOB-registered firms in mainland China and Hong Kong signed audit reports for 168 public companies with a combined global market capitalization (U.S. and non-U.S. exchanges) of approximately $1.5 trillion.
+The ten largest of these companies had a combined market capitalization of approximately $1.1 trillion.
 It is not possible to estimate the exposure of U.S. institutional and retail investors to these companies with precision for various reasons, including because U.S. and non-U.S. investors may gain exposure to these companies through U.S. and non-U.S. transactions and holdings.
-As a reference point, we note that, for the ten largest of these companies, the average value of shares traded for each company on U.S. exchanges ranged from approximately 2% to 100% of the combined average value of shares traded in the US, Hong Kong and China, and, on a combined basis, trading value on U.S. exchanges was approximately 76%.
 In addition, certain Chinese and Hong Kong firms perform audit work, commonly known as referred work, related to the mainland-based operations of other public companies whose principal, signing auditor is outside of China.

 The PCAOB spent significant time and resources negotiating a Memorandum of Understanding (MOU) with the Chinese authorities for enforcement cooperation.
 Unfortunately, since signing the MOU in 2013, Chinese cooperation has not been sufficient for the PCAOB to obtain timely access to relevant documents and testimony necessary to carry out our mission consistent with the core principles identified above, nor have consultations undertaken through the MOU resulted in improvements.

 We continue to address these issues with Chinese regulators, and whether we will obtain equivalent access remains an open issue.